Lions-Falcons preseason game ends early after serious injury to Detroit's Morice Norris

-ATLANTA (AP) — Detroit safety Morice Norris was attended to for about 20 minutes and taken off the field in an ambulance during the Lions' preseason game Friday night against Atlanta, with the game ending with 6:31 to go after the players let the clock run.
+ATLANTA (AP) — Detroit Lions safety Morice Norris was in stable condition after he was attended to for about 20 minutes and taken off the field in an ambulance Friday night against Atlanta, with the preseason game ending with 6:31 to go after the players let the clock run.

-Norris was hurt with 14:50 to go trying to tackle Nathan Carter.
+“Morice Norris is in stable condition and has feeling and movement in all his extremities,” the Lions said in a statement.
+“He will remain at Grady Memorial Hospital in Atlanta overnight for observation.
+We would like to thank the Atlanta Falcons organization, the EMS team at Mercedes-Benz Stadium and the doctors and staff at Grady for their support.”

-“We’re just praying for Mo and ask that everybody prays for him,” said Lions coach Dan Campbell, who said he had “positive information” from hospital.
+"We’re just praying for Mo and ask that everybody prays for him,” Campbell said.

 When play resumed, Falcons quarterback Emory Jones took a snap and then held the ball as players from both teams stood at the line of scrimmage and the clock continued to run.
 Finally, with 6:31 left, an official announced the game had been suspended “per New York.”